Skip to main content

 The outcome

-The Clare Project also hopes that the Coroner will issue a “report to prevent future deaths”, to try to prevent other people from being failed in the ways Matty was.
+The Clare Project also hopes that the Coroner will issue a report to prevent future deaths, to try to prevent other people from being failed in similar ways.

 Details